niess/calzone/docs/source/geometry.rst

 -----------------

 The items of a Monte Carlo volume are presented in :numref:`tab-volume-items` below.
-It is required to define a *material*.
 If no *shape* is specified, then a box envelope is assumed.
-To illustrate, a 1 |nbsp| cm\ :sup:`3` cubic box volume filled with air would be represented as follows,
+To illustrate, a 1 |nbsp| cm\ :sup:`3` cubic box volume filled with water would be represented as follows,

 .. code:: toml

    [VolumeName]

-   material = "G4_AIR"
+   material = "G4_WATER"
    box = 1.0

 Note that a volume can only have a single shape item (but multiple daughter